tomyama-code/tomyama_script_collection/docs/c.md

     avg( A,.. ).
 Returns the average value of all elements in a list.

+- `linspace`

+    linspace( LOWER, UPPER, COUNT \[, ROUND\] ).
+    Generates a list of numbers from LOWER to UPPER divided into equal intervals by COUNT.
+    If ROUND is set to true, the numbers are rounded down to integers.

+- `rand`

+    rand( N ).
+Returns a random fractional number greater than or equal to 0 and less than the value of N. \[Perl Native\]

 - `log`

     log( N ).
 Returns the natural logarithm (base e) of N. \[Perl Native\]